pippinbarr/the-artist-is-present-2/process/to-do.md

 ## Title
 - Guess it needs a title screen?
 What would that look like?

+## Space
+- ~~Consider going through and remembering departure x,y from a scene and reusing on entry IF it's relevant for that kind of transition?
+Wouldn't be all that hard to do tbh.
+And would be more naturalistic etc. Would then need the queue to be able to look up or down, chiefly, but that ain't hard at all.~~

 ## Dialogs
 - ~~Add painting information dialogs~~
 - ~~Instructions for looking down and up~~